ultra-hash/password-manager-CLI-/README.md

 4. [x] View all Entries

 Next Development phase
-1. [x] encrypting the password before submiting to database
+1. [x] encrypting the password before submitting to database
 2. [ ] login ( master password ) to use this service
 3. [ ] Online backup
 4. [ ] export and import functionality